geopython/pycsw/docs/en/faq.rst

 How can I catalogue 'sets' of metadata?
 ---------------------------------------

-Create a 'parent' metadata record from which all relevant metadata records (imagery, features) derive from via the ``dc:source`` element of Dublin Core or ``gmd:parentIdentifier`` element of ISO 19139:2007.
+Create a 'parent' metadata record from which all relevant metadata records (imagery, features) derive from via the same ``dc:source`` element of Dublin Core or ``gmd:parentIdentifier`` element of ISO 19139:2007.
 Then, do a ``GetRecords`` request, filtering on the identifier of the parent metadata record.
 Sample request:

 .. code-block:: xml